vertica/VerticaPy/docs/source/examples_business_insurance.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/examples_insurance_table_feature_importance_rf.html

-We can examine how our model works by visualizing one of the trees in our random forest.
+We can examine how our model works by visualizing one of the trees in our ``Random Forest``.

 .. code-block::